RuslanLevond/final-year-project/wiki/iot_architecture.md

 will also have a microphone that will be used to listen to environment sounds.
 As they will be deployed remotely, they will have their own rechargeable battery module.
-Lastly, both edge devices will have a Lora Transceiver that will send classification results as messages over to the gateway using UART communication protocol.
+Lastly, both edge devices will have a Lora Transceiver that will send classification results as radio messages over to the gateway.

 There will be a second Raspberry Pi that will act as a gateway.
 It will be located close to the deployer and will be connected to the same network as deployer's computer